Much-anticipated Sony a7 IV announced: What to expect and first thoughts

 Pricing and availability

-The Sony a7 IV will be released in late December 2021 for a retail price of $2599.
-Preorders are available through B&H.
+The Sony a7 IV will be released in late December 2021 for an approximate retail price of $2500.
+Preorders will be available through B&H.

 My first thoughts, for photographers